 Plus, this is one of the very few Peak District attractions that doesn’t require prebooking of tickets.
 Being an outdoor attraction, this is very handy as you can decide on the day if the weather is in your favour.
 However, this does mean you may be queuing to enter.

 Our latest visit to Matlock Farm Park was 3rd August 2020, after the reopening from lockdown.
-The aim of our visit was to review the new COVID safety measures in place.

 Getting to Matlock Farm Park and parking